Last Updated on February 27, 2021 by Jim Ferri

 By Bill Warelis

-If you watched the FIFA World Cup in South Africa last year and saw a game played in Cape Town you couldn’t miss the iconic view from the V&A Waterfront complex looking towards the city and its famous backdrop, Table Mountain.
+If you see many photos of Cape Town you’ve probably seen its famous backdrop, Table Mountain.
 I certainly had that vista in mind when I set out to visit the city recently.

 While it is a superb view, I still believe Vancouver and San Francisco have better.
 However, what those two cities don’t have is the Kirstenbosch National Botanical Garden, which sits on the eastern slopes on the “other side” of Table Mountain.